Oral Mechanism Examination

 What can you expect from an Oral Mechanism Examination?

-During an Oral Mechanism Examination (OME), individuals can expect a thorough assessment of the structures and functions of the mouth and related areas that impact speech production.
+During an Oral Mechanism Examination, individuals can expect a thorough assessment of the structures and functions of the mouth and related areas that impact speech production.
 Here's what you can typically expect during an OME:

 Preparation

-It's essential to understand the significance of OME before undergoing one.
+Understanding the significance of OME before undergoing one is essential.
 The preparation phase involves gathering information about specific concerns or symptoms related to speech or swallowing.
 The SLP or medical professional will explain the process and its importance before the examination begins.

 Examination